 Calls to the CreateProcess API function are subject to attack if parameters are not specified correctly.
 AppVerifier generates an error if CreateProcess (or other related API functions) are called with a NULL lpApplicationName parameter and an lpCommandLine parameter that contains spaces.
 For example, it does not allow the following as the command line parameter:c:\program files\sample.exe -t -g c:\program files\sample\testUsing this command line, an application can inadvertently execute unwanted code if a malicious user installs his program to C:\Program.

-application directoryinstead of the
+application directoryinstead of Windows'

-system directorydue to insecure path handling and the use of a simple filename or a relative (partial) pathname instead of an absolute (full) pathname, known as
+system directorydue to insecure search path handling and the use of a simple filename or a relative (partial) pathname instead of an absolute (full) pathname, known as

 The resulting weaknesses are listed as CWE-426: Untrusted Search Path and CWE-427: Uncontrolled Search Path Element in the CWE™.